Emmanuelle Guyon, the mirror of your emotions

 "The cicadas song" pendant with jade

-In numerous tribes across Mexico, Central, and South America, jade was closely linked to water, with offerings of jade being cast into sacred wells or cenotes.
-This precious stone was also frequently used to craft masks and ritual objects, embodying a sacred connection to the natural elements and spiritual practices.
+In the tribes of Mexico, Central America, and South America, jade was also closely associated with water, and jade offerings were regularly cast into sacred wells or cenotes to invoke water spirits.
+This precious stone was frequently used to create masks and ritual objects, embodying a sacred connection with natural elements and spiritual practices.

-The Aztecs, on their part, associated jade with Chalchuihtlicue, the goddess of water and protection of children, whose name translates to "jade skirt."
-They also dedicated this stone to Coatlicue, the goddess of life and death, nicknamed "serpent skirt," thus emphasizing the power and symbolic diversity of jade in their religious pantheon.
+The Aztecs linked jade to Chalchiuhtlicue, the goddess of water and protector of children, whose name means "she of the jade skirt."
+The stone was also dedicated to Coatlicue, the goddess of life and death, known as the "serpent skirt," underscoring jade’s rich symbolism within their pantheon.

 Mines: